 2 ~ LIGHTS EXTRAVAGANZAS

 Beginning with downtown Denver's Grand Illumination on Nov.
-23 and ending with awe-inspiring New Year’s Eve Fireworks, Denver is aglow during the holidays.
+29 and ending with awe-inspiring New Year’s Eve Fireworks, Denver is aglow during the holidays.
 One of the most spectacular light displays in the city is totally free: the City & County Building is decked out in 600,000 lights that come on every evening at 6 p.m., while carols chime out from the bell tower.
-The whole family will enjoy waving along the floats and marching bands at the 9NEWS Parade of Lights on Nov.
-30 and Dec.
-1, strolling the paths of Denver Botanic Gardens during Blossoms of Light and encountering illuminated animal sculptures at Zoo Lights.
+Be there on Nov.
+30 for the official lighting of the Mile High Tree with holiday performances beginning at 4:30 p.m. and the lighting at 5 p.m.
+The tree will remain ready to entertain through Jan.
+31, 2020, with normal hours from 5 p.m. to 10:30 p.m. every night (changing to 5:30 p.m. to 9 p.m. after Jan.
+2).
+Free lights and music shows take place every 30 minutes on the hour and half hour.
+The whole family will enjoy waving along the floats and marching bands at the 9NEWS Parade of Lights on Dec.
+6 and 7, strolling the paths of Denver Botanic Gardens during Blossoms of Light and encountering illuminated animal sculptures at Zoo Lights.

 3 ~ HOLIDAY SHOPPING

-Call us crazy, but we’ll take a holiday market, a great boutique or a craft fair over online shopping any day, especially with all the talented artists and makers in The Mile High City.
+There's something special about shopping at a great boutique or a craft fair, especially with all the talented artists and makers in The Mile High City.
 For traditional handcrafted gifts and ornaments, head to the free Christkindl Market, which also offers authentic German cuisine and music.
-Or, meet local artisans and snap up handmade fashions, housewares, art and gifts at the Holiday Flea, Holiday Sugar Plum Bazaar, Improper City Makers Market, Jackalope Holiday Indie Artisan Fair or Winter Gift Market at Denver Botanic Gardens.
+Or, meet local artisans and snap up handmade fashions, housewares, art and gifts at the Fetch Holiday Markets, Jackalope Holiday Denver Winter Fair, Museum Store Sunday, Winter Fest on Fillmore or Winter Gift Market at Denver Botanic Gardens.
+See more shopping events.
 Want to check off everyone on your list in one afternoon?
-You’ll find gifts for all ages at retail centers like Denver Pavilions, Cherry Creek Shopping Center, Cherry Creek North (make sure to stop by during Winter Fest), Belmar Shopping District and Park Meadows Retail Resort.
+You’ll find gifts for all ages at retail centers like Denver Pavilions, Cherry Creek Shopping Center, Cherry Creek North, Belmar Shopping District and Park Meadows Retail Resort.

 4 ~ HOLIDAY FAVORITES

 There’s so much to do in and around Denver during the holidays, but a few favorites stand out year after year.
 Take a ride on The Polar ExpressTM, as the beloved children’s movie comes to life at the Colorado Railroad Museum.
 Have Breakfast with Santa at the Downtown Aquarium, or join the big guy’s flight crew at Santa’s Flight Academy at Cherry Creek Shopping Center.
 Tap your toes as 300 tuba players from around the region play your favorite holiday tunes at TubaChristmas.
 Take a ride on the Holiday Carousel at Denver Pavilions.
-Then ring in the new year in 1920's style at the NYE White Rose Gala.
+Then ring in the new year in style at Resolution NYE, New Year's Eve With Denver Union Station and Denver's Grandest New Year's Eve Party.
+Check out more New Year's Eve events.

 5 ~ WINTER FUN & OUTDOOR ACTIVITIES

-It may be cold and snowy, but that’s never stopped Denverites from enjoying the great outdoors!
+Denverites are always out enjoying the great outdoors.
 Bundle up for free ice skating at the Downtown Denver Rink at Skyline Park (you’ll hear DJs spinning on Friday nights, live music on Saturday nights and family entertainment Sunday afternoons) and at Denver International Airport’s ice skating rink on the DEN plaza.
-Take a hayride, walk the trail of lights and visit Santa’s workshop at the enchanting Santa’s Village at Denver Botanic Gardens at Chatfield.
+Take a hayride, walk the trail of lights and visit Santa’s workshop at the enchanting Santa’s Village at Denver Botanic Gardens at Chatfield Farms.
 Sports fans can cheer on the Denver Broncos, Colorado Avalanche, Denver Nuggets and Colorado Mammoth at games throughout the holiday season.
 And beer lovers will raise an extra frosty glass at the Winter Brew Fest at Mile High Station.